 What is a "rare" book?
 Simply put, it can be any book in its original or unique format that is scarce, fragile or valuable.
 Additionally, it can be a book that the library decides to preserve in its original condition.
 This area contains almost 8,000 titles relating to all areas of St. Lawrence's broad liberal arts curriculum.
 We are acquiring new rare books annually.
 Although all of our rare books are catalogued in ODYssues and Encore, click here for some of our specific focus collections.

-This area contains over 175 manuscript collections, comprising nearly 1800 linear feet of material, plus a number of individual manuscript items.
+This area contains 184 manuscript collections, comprising some 1800 linear feet of material, plus a number of individual manuscript items.
 Each of these collections is described in brief on ODYsseus the Libraries’ online catalog.
 Additionally, many have detailed, searchable finding aids.
 We are actively making more of our collections available online and adding new manuscripts to our collections.

 This area represents the "institutional memory" of St. Lawrence University.
-In it can be found thousands of photographs, University publications, Administrative, student and alumni records, faculty member information and records of University events, buildings and grounds...anything related to the over 150 year history of SLU.
+In it can be found thousands of photographs, University publications, Administrative, student and alumni records, faculty member information and records of University events, buildings and grounds...anything related to the nearly 160-year history of SLU.

 A number of the library's Special Collections holdings have been fully or partially digitized, providing much wider and more convenient access to these materials.
 Our digital collections offerings are continuing to expand, and currently include the Sunderland Civil War Correspondence, the Dwight P. Church Photograph Collection, Selected Letters of Frederic Remington, Rockwell Kent Collection, historic photos of St. Lawrence University Buildings and Grounds, the SLU Gridiron Yearbook and the University's student newspaper the Hill News.